micshar92/micshar92.github.io/README.md

 - My background in breaking down complex science into actionable, short instructions helped gain and retain intermediate customers.

 Overall, Midori snapped off a chunk of the solar market without sounding pompous or elevated.
-That was the tone their founders disdained and railed against by founding their own business.
+That was the tone their founders disdained and railed against in competitors.

 <br>
 <br>